-- (1) WARNING: If the area in which the heater may be operated is smaller than defined as an unconfined space or if the building is of unusually tight construction, provide adequate combustion and ventilation air by the methods described in the National Fuel Gas Code, NFPA 54/ANSI Z223.1, Section 5.3 or applicable local codes. - 3.
+- WARNING: This heater shall not be installed in a room or space unless the required volume of indoor combustion air is provided by the method described in the National Fuel Gas Code, ANSI Z223.1/NFPA 54, the International Fuel Gas Code, or applicable local codes. - 3.
 Add the Btu/hr of all the fuel-burning appliances in the space such as, Vent-free heater, Gas water heater, Gas furnace, Vented gas heater, Gas fireplace logs, and Other gas appliances